Arthur Wolfe, 1st Viscount Kilwarden: Wolfe Tone

 After the Irish Rebellion of 1798, Kilwarden became notable for twice issuing writs of habeas corpus on behalf of Wolfe Tone, then held in military custody, but these were ignored by the army and forestalled by Tone's suicide in prison.
 In 1795 he had also warned Tone and some of his associates to leave Ireland to avoid prosecution.
 Tone's godfather, Theobald Wolfe of Blackhall (the father of Charles Wolfe) was Kilwarden's first cousin, and Tone may have been Theobald's natural son.
 These attempts to help a political opponent were unique at the time.

 After the passage of the Act of Union, which he supported, Kilwarden was created Viscount Kilwarden on 29 December 1800.
 In 1802, he was appointed Vice-Chancellor of the University of Dublin.

 Despite his actions on behalf of Wolfe Tone, Kilwarden was hated by the United Irishmen for his prosecution of William Orr in 1797, and he had entertained considerable fear for his safety after their failed rebellion.
 His murder in 1803 is often said to have been a delayed revenge for the death of Orr.
-Another theory is that it was a case of mistaken identity, the real target being his colleague Hugh Carleton, 1st Viscount Carleton (although several witnesses said that Wolfe identified himself to his killers, who replied "You're the one we want").
+Another theory is that it was a case of mistaken identity, the real target being his colleague Hugh Carleton, 1st Viscount Carleton (although several witnesses said that Kilwarden identified himself to his killers, who replied "You're the one we want").

 In 1802 he presided over the case against Major Sirr in which the habitual abuses of power used to suppress rebellion were exposed in court.